Descanonge/research_support/README.md

 ## Some guidelines

 Please try to keep each issue on a single question/topic.
-Before opening an issue, please look wheter your question has already been asked.
+Before opening an issue, please look wether your question has already been asked.
 If an issue already exists but has no answer, don't hesitate to 'bump' it by replying to it.

 When a question has been resolved, please consider saving the proposed solution in the repository, in an existing file or a new one.